Before you join our graduate community, there’s a few things you need to do.

 As a new student, you need a McMaster Student Photo ID card.
 Your student card is an important piece of photo identification that is required to access supports, services and even spaces on campus.

-To create your student card, we need an uploaded photo by July 15.
+To create your student card, please upload your photo as soon as possible.
 Please visit the Mosaic Student Centre (Personal Information > Demographic Data) to upload your photo.